 Charles Curtin, Executive Director

 Charles is a landscape ecologist with more than two decades experience implementing large-scale conservation projects.
 A graduate of the University of Wisconsin with a MS in Land Resources, and a PhD. in Zoology (minor in Sustainable Development) Curtin’s work has long emphasized issues at intersection of ecology and policy, with a focus on sustaining rural landscapes.
 His work has included designing and leading science science programs for the multi-million-acre rancher-led Malpai Borderlands Group based in southeastern Arizona and adjoining New Mexico and development of sustainable fisheries on the coast of Maine.
 He has also established programs in collaborative conservation in East African and the Middle East including coordinating programs for UNESCO and other international organizations and has helped found academic programs at MIT and other universities.
 In addition to over 80 articles, books, and monographs, his work has been featured in numerous popular articles, books and films ranging from BioScience to The New York Times.
 Recent books on conservation design include The Science of Open Spaces (Island Press, 2015) and a fourth-coming book from Cambridge University Press on complexity-based approaches to ecology and conservation.
 Charles enjoys hiking, biking, nordic skiing, paddling and playing bluegrass on his banjo.
+Click here to listen to an interview with Charles on Montana Public Radio.

 Anna Drexler-Dreis, Programs Manager